HOME FEO'S STORE REVIEWS INTERVIEWS FEO AMANTE THEATER SCIENCE MOMENT UNFAIR RACIAL CLICHÉ ALERT

 1952 Douglas X-3

-The 1952 Douglas X-3 Stiletto: the faster you go, the less wingspan you need.
+The 1952 Douglas X-3 Stiletto: the faster you go (Thrust), the less wingspan you need to maintain airflow for Lift.

-In fact, wingless aircraft were first invented and developed nearly a century ago in the 1930s, and successfully tested and flown nearly half a century ago in the 1960s.
+In fact, wingless aircraft were first invented and developed nearly a century ago in the 1930s.
+Then they were successfully tested and flown nearly half a century ago in the 1960s.
 So the idea that Iron Man's modern suit may incorporate the most advanced, latest wingless "lifting body" technology into its design is neither impossible or far-fetched.

 Have you ever watched the opening sequence to the 1970s TV show, THE SIX MILLION DOLLAR MAN?
 If so you've seen the spectacular May 10, 1967 crash of an early wingless prototype: the Northrop M2-F2 using the "pregnant" Lifting Body technology.